Yurnero11/Kino_CMS/src/main/resources/static/bower_components/select2/README.md

 * Tagging: ability to add new items on the fly.
 * Working with large, remote datasets: ability to partially load a dataset based on the search term.
-* Paging of large datasets: easy support for loading more pages when the results are scrolled to the end.
+* Paging of large datasets: easy support for loading more page when the results are scrolled to the end.
 * Templating: support for custom rendering of results and selections.